Do the Digit Insurance

 3. Reclined Hero Pose

-How to Do Reclined Hero Pose:
+How to Do a Reclined Hero Pose?

 4. Semi-Kneeling Yoga Pose

-How to Do Semi-Kneeling Yoga Pose:
+How to Do Semi-Kneeling Yoga Pose?

 Step 1: Start with a staff pose and make yourself comfortable before beginning this exercise.